VICO-UoE/mlpractical/README.md

 # mlpractical
 ## Machine Learning Practical (INFR11119)

+**Note:** At this point, you can go straight to 00_Introduction notebook - which contains more information.

 To run the notebooks (and later the code you are going to write within this course) you are expected to have installed the following packages: